Rastan Saga

-known as Rastan in North America, is a side-scrolling hack and slash arcade video game released by Taito in 1987.
+known as Rastan in North America, is a 1987 hack and slash platform video game developed and published by Taito for arcades.
 It was a critical and commercial success and was ported to home platforms.

 Plot

 Taking place in a fantasy setting, the story is about Rastan who is presently a ruler of his kingdom narrating his past full of dangerous adventures and his eventual ascension to a kingship.
 Rastan, who back then was a barbaric knave resorted to banditry and murders to survive through hard times, came upon a chance to slay monsters and save a kingdom of Ceim from the said monsters in exchange of rich rewards.
 Accepting the deal, Rastan must fight hordes of enemy monsters based on mythical creatures such as chimeras and harpies.
 Rastan's quest to liberate Ceim from monsters eventually leads to a confrontation against a large fire-breathing red dragon with magical powers enabling it to control other monsters.
 Rastan was able to destroy the red dragon after a duel and after receiving rich rewards as promised, Rastan sets out to find a new region to establish his own kingdom and to rule it.

 At the ending of the game, the king Rastan of present reveals that there are many more stories to tell in his ascension to kingship and the whole game was just a minuscule part of his grander tale.